akshayrkg/E-Mails/README.md

-# Mailing-List
-downloading,storing and cleaning emails
+Spidering and Modelling Email data